Apple scab is the fungal disease venturia inaequalis, it only attacks trees belonging to the genus malus.

 Black scabby blotches develop on the fruit as it matures causing the skin to distort and or crack.

-The eating quality is not particularly affected by this, but the storing qualities may be, as the cracked skin may lead to premature rotting.
+The eating quality is not always affected by this, but the storing qualities usually are due to the cracked skin leading to premature rotting.

 Some control can be achieved by gathering up and burning fallen leaves, and by cutting out diseased shoots in winter.

-Complete control can be obtained by spraying with a fungicide, at green cluster, pink bud, petal fall, and fruitlet stages.
+Complete control can be obtained by spraying with a fungicide, at green cluster, flower bud, petal fall, and fruitlet stages.